 The end of the school year is a lot of fun, however closing out your classroom can seem a daunting task.
 You’re still teaching, of course, but now you have items on that endless to-do list of things that have to get done before the school year ends.

 While there is much to do, you don’t have to let it get stressful.
 Here are 15 tips that will help you close out your year with ease!

-It may seem backward to start with back to school tips, but before you move, clean or revamp anything in your classroom you will want to take stock of what you have now.
+It may seem backward to start with back to school tips when talking about the end of the school year, but before you move, clean or revamp anything in your classroom you will want to take stock of what you have now.
 Your guiding question, is what do I want to keep or remember for next year?

-Are there any charts that you want to keep for next year?
-I have found that an easy way to keep them from folding is to keep them in a giant portfolio.
-To create the portfolio staple two giant pieces of tag board together.
-Now you can you save everything inside!
+Are there any anchor charts that you want to keep for next year?
+I have found that an easy way to keep them from ripping or folding is to keep them in a giant portfolio.
+It doesn’t have to be fancy.
+The easiest way to make one is to staple two giant pieces of tagboard together.
+Now you can save everything inside!

 3. Take Pictures